-Senior Sign Out - Beginning in 2022-2023
+Senior Sign Out

-Beginning in the 2022-2023 school year, Seniors who have not passed all subject area tests or are currently enrolled in a course needed for graduation will not be allowed to check out early.
+Seniors who have not passed all subject area tests or are currently enrolled in a course needed for graduation will not be allowed to check out early.
 Students will be required to take a Math or Math equivalent course their Senior year.